jamdominguez/React-Learning_ReactJS/README.md

 ```console
 npx create-react-app udemy-course
 ```
 - Access into the application folder a check the structure project.
-Can see how the node_modules was added, src folder was creted with a index.js and a example component App.js (and other files), .gitignore file, dependencies files package-json and package-lock json, and a README.md that contains info about Create React App
+Can see how the node_modules was added, pulbic folder where the application build is stored, src folder was creted with a index.js and a example component App.js (and other files), .gitignore file, dependencies files package-json and package-lock json, and a README.md that contains info about Create React App

 <div align="center"